acdvs/TD-OBSWebSocket/README.md

 # TD-OBSWebSocket

-A packaged TouchDesigner component that connects to an [OBS](https://obsproject.com) WebSocket server and receives all available events.
+A packaged TouchDesigner component that connects to an [obs-websocket][5] server and receives all available events.

 ## Basic Usage

-1. Download the .tox file from the `/dist` folder and place it in a location convenient for your project.
+1. Download the .tox file from the [Releases][4] page and place it in a location convenient for your project.
 2. Drag and drop it into your project.
 3. Set the Address and Port of the server in the Connection parameters tab.
 Set the Password if there is one.
-4. If Auto-Reconnect is enabled: the component will connect to the server automatically.
+4. If Auto-Reconnect is enabled, the component will connect to the server automatically.
-   If Auto-Reconnect is disabled: enable the Active switch to connect to the server.
+   If Auto-Reconnect is disabled, enable the Active switch to connect to the server.

 Once connected, any event data received will be set in the corresponding parameter.
 This makes the data easy to consume by, for example, connecting a Parameter Execute DAT to the OBSWebSocket component.